frontity/docs/docs/guides/setting-url-wordpress-source-data..md

 A less frequent use case is where a Personal or Premium wordpress.com site is used as the data source.
 These plans allow you to use a custom domain, but in these cases the REST API is available via a different URL format.

-The recommended way to set this URL is also via the `state.source.url` property, but in addition to this you also need to specify that it is a Personal or Premium wordpress.com plan installation by setting `state.wpSource.isWpCom` to `true`."
+The recommended way to set this URL is also via the `state.source.url` property, but in addition to this you also need to specify that it is a Personal or Premium wordpress.com plan installation by setting `state.wpSource.isWpCom` to `true`.

 ```javascript
 // frontity.settings.js